 Plaza Gurney Georgetown

 Some well-known hotels on Gurney Drive include Gurney Resort Hotel and Residences, G Hotel & Wang's Hotel Gurney Drive.
-Furnished apartments, condos and boutique hotels are also available in different price range.
+Furnished apartments, condos and boutique hotels are also available in the different price range.

 Night food markets are held at the end of the Gurney Drive offering quality seafood and local dishes at very affordable prices.
 The Gurney Waterfront is a great place for an evening stroll commanding a distant view of Butterworth and Penang Bridge.